GeoSensorWebLab/geosensorweblab.github.io/people.md

   position="Research Associate"
   duration="2020-Present"
   location="University of Calgary"
   biotext="<p>Software developer, architect, and integrator with project management, consulting, and technical management experience.
 Manages software development at the GeoSensorWeb Lab.
 Specializing in web applications, APIs, sensor data processing and geomatics visualization tools in the cloud (SensorUp Explorer on AWS).
-Does DevOps to AWS using Terraform and utilities in Node and Bash.</p>"
+Handles DevOps to AWS using Terraform and utilities in Node and Bash.</p>"
 %}

 ## Previous Members and Students